 Taiwan

-Ever since I saw a few TikTok videos of Jiufen, a charming old town with winding narrow alleyways lined up with teahouses and boutiques, I’ve been a fan of Taiwan.
-Yes, it’s not Asia’s most famous destination – it’s possibly underrated – but Taiwan is definitely on top of my bucket list for incredible food, scenic cycling routes, eclectic night markets and cool hangouts like the Huashan 1914 Creative Park.
-There’s also more to do beyond Taipei, like visiting the stunning Taroko Gorge or Tainan with historic temples and old streets.
-And with an efficient train system, the country seems perfect for my slow travels.
+Ever since I saw a few TikTok videos of Jiufen, a charming old town with winding narrow alleyways lined up with teahouses and boutiques, I’ve been wanting to visit Taiwan.
+It's on my bucket list for its incredible food, scenic cycling routes, eclectic night markets and cool hangouts.
+(I've been eyeing the Huashan 1914 Creative Park.)
+There’s also more to do beyond Taipei, like visiting the stunning Taroko Gorge or Tainan with its historic temples and old streets.
+And, with an efficient train system, the country seems perfect for my slow travels.

 Uzbekistan